mathijshenquet/knab-coding-challenge/README.md

 npm run start
 ```

+❗NB: Emails are printed to the terminal instead of actually sent❗

 ### Testing

 Testing is done with Jest with all tests located in `/tests`.
 You can run these